John Caveney, AIA, NCARB

 Nathaniel was a Helene Morgan-Babcock Scholar, a Society of American Military Engineers Scholar, and was presented the Emerging Young Leaders Award from his Alma Mater.
 He is a registered architect and is NCARB certified.

 He is a member of the Massachusetts Historical Society, a curator for SectionCut, a board member on his local Board of Appeals, and a Helene Morgan-Babcock Scholarship Trustee.
-Nathaniel is an assistant professor at Southern New Hampshire University and is a frequent guest critic in the architecture department at Wentworth Institute of Technology and Northeastern University.
+Nathaniel is a professor and head of the Construction Management department at Southern New Hampshire University and is a frequent guest critic in the architecture department at Wentworth Institute of Technology and Northeastern University